Charlie Chaplin Filmography Continued

 and Sydney are both brought to the enemy headquarters and Edna is

-by the evil commandant.
-Charlie,
+threatened by the evil

-sneaking down the chimney of
+commandant.
+Charlie, sneaking down the

-commandant's house rescues Edna from his advances and locks him in a
+advances and locks him in a

-At that moment the Kaiser, Crown Prince and their General arrive at
+Kaiser, Crown Prince and their General arrive at

-camp.
-Charlie, rushing to the closet, takes the commandant's uniform
+the camp.
+Charlie, rushing to the closet,

-impersonates him.
-Taking charge of Edna and escorting her outside, he
+and impersonates him.
+Taking charge of Edna

-recognized by his captive buddy, and the three of them overcome and
+is recognized by his captive buddy, and the

-the Kaiser's driver and guards and replace them.
+guards and replace them.
 When the Kaiser

-the others enter the limousine, the allies drives them off to the
+allies drives them off to the

 American